Peptide Reconstitution & Dosage Calculator

 1 mL (100 unit) insulin syringes are the most common choice in peptide research because the 100-unit scale gives single-unit precision for typical sub-millilitre doses.
 0.5 mL (50 unit) and 0.3 mL (30 unit) syringes give finer resolution for very small doses.
 Choose the smallest syringe that comfortably fits your dose volume without overdrawing.

 Most researchers reconstitute a 10 mg peptide vial with 1–2 mL of bacteriostatic water.
-More water means a lower concentration and a larger volume to draw per dose, which improves dosing accuracy but increases the volume injected.
-Stronger concentrations (less water) are useful when target doses are large.
+More water means a lower concentration and a larger volume to draw per aliquot, which improves measurement accuracy but increases the volume drawn.
+Stronger concentrations (less water) are useful when target amounts are large.

 No — the math is purely volumetric.
-The presets pre-fill commonly used research starting values for popular peptides but they are not protocol recommendations.
+The presets pre-fill commonly used research starting values for popular peptides — including Retatrutide, BPC-157, GHK-Cu, Semax, and Melanotan II — but they are not protocol recommendations.
 Your reconstitution volume, dose, and frequency should follow your own research protocol or the published literature for the compound.

 Reconstituted peptide solutions are typically stable for 28 days when stored at 2–8°C (refrigerated) and prepared with bacteriostatic water (which contains 0.9% benzyl alcohol as a preservative).
 Lyophilised vials remain stable for up to 24 months at -20°C. See our Peptide Storage Guide for full guidance.